Callgent/callgent-docs/showcase/intro.md

 ---

 # Introduction

-Welcome to the new era of AI software development!
-But what does that really mean?
-Let's break it down.
+There are some kind of showcases for you to get familiar with how to use callgent.

-## User as a service
+## User as a Service

 In software development, AI's core value is lowering code generation barriers.
 But, starting projects from scratch is complex due to ambiguous and complex requirements.